TomfromBerlin/bashrc/README.md

 The idea that came up with the what_shell file was to make it accessible to other shells as well and if possible, to prevent that any user-side changes to the files are necessary for it to work - apart from renaming the [.bashrc](/.bashrc) file.
 For now, this query (and I am talking here only about this query, read below) should work in the following environments:

-  bash) Bourne Again Shell
+  1) Bourne Again Shell (bash)
-  sh) Bourne Shell
+  2) Bourne Shell (sh)
-  ash) Almquist-Shell
+  3) Almquist-Shell (ash)
-  dash) Debian-Almquist-Shell
+  4) Debian-Almquist-Shell (dash)
-      + When using dash as an interactive shell it is recommended, to check that all scripts that don't have the `#!/bin/bash` directive in their shebang are fully POSIX compliant. ksh) Korn Shell88/93 mksh) MirBSD Korn Shell pdksh) "Puplic Domain Korn Shell posh) Policy-compliant Ordinary SHell yash) Yet Another Shell zsh) Z Shell
+      + When using dash as an interactive shell it is recommended, to check that all scripts that don't have the `#!/bin/bash` directive in their shebang are fully POSIX compliant or you will get in trouble.
+This may apply also to Almquist Shell (ash)
+  5) Korn Shell88/93 (ksh)
+  6) MirBSD Korn Shell (mksh)
+  7) Puplic Domain Korn Shell (pdksh) <------ IMHO you shouldn't use this as it's deprecated and no longer maintained
+  8) Policy-compliant Ordinary SHell (posh) <------ could also be [Process Offload SHell](/../../../../../deeptir18/posh)
+  9) Yet Another Shell (yash)
+  10) Z Shell (zsh)

+The Friendly Interactive Shell (fish) will not work as it is not compatible with any other shell.

 However, there is another tiny problem: Different shells have different filenames and especially different features and functions.
 Also, the commands may vary depending on which shell is used and whether that is also the default shell or possibly called from another shell, which can lead to different results.
 This may require different queries.
 Therefore, the file [~/.shellcfg/what_shell](/.shellcfg/what_shell) is currently only safe to use in in the Bourne Again Shell (bash) and Bourne Shell (sh) and should not cause any problems here, but may work within Korn-Shell as well, perhaps even within the Z-Shell.
 But as I said, all the shells mentioned are initially recognized.
 However, whether the rest will also work is not certain at the moment.